PriyanshYawalkar/PriyanshYawalkar/README.md

-Here are some ideas to get you started:
+Here are some of the things about me :-

 - 🔭 I’m currently working on a project based on A.I.
 - 🌱 I’m currently doing B.Tech (CSE)